numaproj/numaflow/docs/APIs.md

 <td>
 <em>(Optional)</em>
 <p>
-How many seconds are expected to finish processing the pending messages.
-Only effective for source vertices.
+TargetProcessingSeconds is used to tune the aggressiveness of autoscaling for source vertices, it measures how fast you want the vertex to process all the pending messages.
+Typically increasing the value, which leads to lower processing rate, thus less replicas.
+It’s only effective for source vertices.
 </p>
 </td>
 </tr>